abhishektiwari/flask-api-template-for-kubernetes/Readme.md

 flask db upgrade
 ```

+⚠️ Comment out the `migrations/` pattern on the top of `.gitignore` file

-Dangerous commands try only in development,
+⚠️ Dangerous custom commands try only in development,

 ```
 flask recreate_db